 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-Mispadu is quite similar to another banking Trojan called Casbaneiro.
-A couple of more examples of such Trojans are Bolik and Tinynuke.
-Despite their differences, most of these malicious programs are used to steal credit card data and other sensitive details related to online banking.
-Simply said, cyber criminals use banking malware to steal money from their victims by misusing stolen details, making fraudulent transactions, and so on.
-If a computer is infected with Mispadu or any other malicious software, then it should be removed immediately.
+Mispadu is similar to another banking Trojan called Casbaneiro.
+More examples of these Trojans include Bolik and Tinynuke.
+Despite their differences, most of these malicious programs are used to steal credit card data and other sensitive details relating to online banking.
+Cyber criminals use banking malware to steal funds from victims by misusing stolen details, making fraudulent transactions, and so on.
+If your computer is infected with Mispadu or other malicious software, remove it immediately.

 How did Mispadu infiltrate my computer?

 Cyber criminals proliferate Mispadu through spam campaigns and malicious online advertisements.
 They send emails containing website links.
 They present these emails as legitimate, official, and attempt to trick recipients into opening the link, which then downloads a malicious file.
 If opened/executed, the file installs Mispadu.
 Cyber criminals also distribute malware through malicious attachments.
 Rather than including a link, they attach a file which, if opened, leads to installation of malware.
 Additionally, research shows that Mispadu is distributed through malicious ads, fake coupons, and discounts for McDonald's on Facebook.
 If clicked, these ads lead to dubious websites that contain download buttons, which download a malicious archive file (ZIP) containing an MSI installer.
 If executed, the installer begins the installation process of the Mispadu banking Trojan.